Leahondata/sun_position_calc/README.md

 ## Installation
 After cloning the repository:
 1. Make sure to activate the virtual environment.
-Can be installed by 'pip install pipenv'.
+Can be installed by `pip install pipenv`.
 2. Change directory to project directory.
-3. Install dependencies by executing 'pipenv install'.
+3. Install dependencies by executing `pipenv install`.
 4. Activate the virtual environment by executing `pipenv shell`.
 5. If you are running the project from a code editor like VScode, restart the code editor to be able to see the new virtual enviroment.